 With impressive views of the Rocky Mountains, Denver is known as “the mile high city” because it’s exactly 5,280 feet above sea level, or one mile high.
 It’s also one of the fastest growing major cities in the United States with a population of approximately 682,500.

-The client, the City and County of Denver, develops and implements its budgets through their Budget and Management Office (BMO), which strives to manage a balanced budget and to create an environment of operational efficiency and effectiveness.
+The City and County of Denver, develops and implements its budgets through their Budget and Management Office (BMO), which strives to manage a balanced budget and to create an environment of operational efficiency and effectiveness.

 At a glance